sshalem/SQL/2_DataBase_and_TABLE/README.md

 <img src="https://img.shields.io/badge/-2.
 USE keyword  %20-blue" height=40px>

-The keyword USE chooses the DB we want to work with. this command will highlight the DB we chose.
+The keyword USE chooses the DB we want to work with.</br>
+this command will highlight the DB we chose.</br>

 ```sql
 USE orders_tb;